 (at around 2h 10 mins) In the Chamber, when Harry runs from the Basilisk he ends up at a gated dead end, with steel bars that are embedded in a circular stone wall.
 When Harry crouches down, as the Basilisk's face nears, the manner in which the bars are embedded in the stone is actually quite different.

 (at around 2h 15 mins) There is a scene where Harry is talking to Ginny in the Chamber, and he is holding his arm right below the wound.
 In this shot Harry has blood on his hand.
 When Ginny notices the wound, Harry moves his hand up to cover the wound.
 Now his hand is spotless.
 In the very next shot, however, Harry has blood on his hand again.

 Just after Harry and Ron realize the basilisk is getting around by using the pipes, they walk fast down a corridor to warn people.
 Wires from a camera or a boom microphone are visible on the left-hand side of the screen.

-When Harry is in the library after everyone found out he is a Parselmouth, people are looking at him funny.
+(at around 1h 11 mins) When Harry is in the library after everyone found out he is a Parselmouth, people are looking at him funny.
 One of the people they show is Ginny.
-Not long after that, Harry hears the basilisk and follows the voice up to a petrified Justin and Sir Nicolas.
+Not long after that, Harry hears the basilisk and follows the voice up to a petrified Justin and Sir Nicholas.
 Since Ginny, while under the power of Tom Riddle, was the one who controlled the Basilisk, she could not have been calmly in the library at the time.
 She would have had to be out in Moaning Myrtle's bathroom controlling the basilisk.